Twitter Says Parts of Its Source Code Were Leaked Online

 For Twitter, the leak also comes on top of mounting structural and financial challenges.
 Musk has been trying to turn around the social network over the past few months by slashing costs, trying out new features and welcoming back previously banned users.
 But outages of the service have increased, while advertisers — the main source of revenue for the company — have been skittish about running ads on the site.

 The turmoil has caused financial damage.
-On Friday, Musk told employees in an email that Twitter was worth roughly $20 billion, down more than 50% from the what he paid for it.
+On Friday, Musk told employees in an email that Twitter was worth roughly $20 billion, down more than 50% from what he paid for it.
 He said “radical changes” at the company, including mass layoffs and cost cutting, were necessary to avoid bankruptcy and streamline operations.

 “Twitter is being reshaped rapidly,” Musk wrote in the email seen by The New York Times.
 He added that the company could be thought of as “an inverse startup” and that he believed Twitter could someday be worth $250 billion.